Luizinho Lopes: Career

 Lopes was sacked by the Quadricolor on 20 May 2024, following a 4–0 loss to Santos.
 Three days later, he replaced Márcio Fernandes at the helm of fellow second division side Vila Nova, but was also dismissed on 20 October.

 On 10 February 2025, Lopes was announced as head coach of Paysandu, again replacing Fernandes.
 He won the 2025 Copa Verde on penalties, but was sacked on 2 June, and returned to Vila nine days later.

 On 1 August 2025, Lopes was dismissed from Vila.
+On 20 January 2026, he was announced as head coach of Operário Ferroviário also in the second division.